apache/arrow/docs/source/developers/reviewing.rst

 * **Breaking Change**: The change breaks backwards compatibility in a public API.
   For changes in C++, this does not include changes that simply break ABI compatibility, except for the few places where we do guarantee ABI compatibility (such as C Data Interface).
+Experimental APIs are *not* exempt from this; they are just more likely to be associated with this tag.

 Breaking changes and critical fixes are separate: breaking changes alter the API contract, while critical fixes make the implementation align with the